Fan-Lu/Linux-C-Programming/mmap/README.md

 Rewrite the combiner program using mmap system call with anonymous mapping (no backingfile).

 # Excution Procedure
-1. To excute the code, please mmap make file exist.
-If not, please use the command:
-    gcc -o mmap -pthread mmap.c
+1. To excute the code, please makesure that mmap makefile exist.
+If not, please use the command: gcc -o mmap -pthread mmap.c
 2. Second, you need to delete the reducer_output.txt to have the correct results;
 3. If all are done, then excute the following command: